stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 We also follow these additional coding guidelines:

 * Method arguments can be assumed to be non-null by default unless explicitly specified (and documented) as optional.
 Additionally null pointer exceptions are not declared in the method documentation.

+* Similarly method return values can be assumed to be non-null with potentially empty results modelled by the `Optional` wrapper type.

 * The `var` keyword is used to avoid duplication where the type is complex or long-winded (but is also present in the statement).